Atelier Totori: The Adventurer of Arland: Release

 It was first released on PlayStation 3 in Japan on June 24, 2010 in a standard and premium edition.
 The premium edition comes in an oversized box with a limited edition crystal paperweight.

 The PlayStation 3 version was localized by NIS America, and released on September 27, 2011 in North American territories, September 30, 2011 in Europe, and October 6, 2011 in Australia.
 In North America, a premium edition was also released.
 It came with the game, as well as a softcover artbook and partial soundtrack CD.
 For customers ordering from NIS America's online store, the premium edition also came with a double-sided poster.

 On November 29, 2012, an enhanced port, titled Atelier Totori Plus: The Alchemist of Arland 2, was released in Japan for the PlayStation Vita.
 It was released in standard and premium versions.
 The premium set came with a crystal paperweight, but it has a different image and coloration from the previous paperweight.
 The main additional features to the port are the addition of a new post-game dungeon, along with several new boss enemies, new artwork, and new costumes for the player character.
 It also makes use of the Vita's back touchpad for navigating the world map.

 The Vita version was localized in Europe and North America as Atelier Totori: The Adventurer of Arland Plus, and released on March 20, 2013 as a digital download on the PlayStation Network.
 It was given no official announcement, with the only clue being an R18+ rating that appeared on the Australian Classification Board's website.
-This was a huge jump from the PS3 version's PG rating with the reason for the rating being "mild violence and infrequent coarse language", while the given reason for the R18+ rating being "references to sexual violence".
+The PlayStation 3 version of Atelier Totori was rated PG, with the reason for the rating being "mild violence and infrequent coarse language," while the given reason for the R18+ rating was "references to sexual violence."
 In North America, the game received a T for Teen (ages 13+) rating while it received a B (ages 12+) rating in Japan, a 12 rating in South Korea, and a 12 rating in Europe.
-Its strict rating resulted in the creation of an internet meme captioned "High Impact Violence" that satirizes the Classification Board for labeling mildly sensual animation as having "high impact".
+Its strict rating resulted in the creation of an internet meme captioned "High Impact Violence" that satirizes the Classification Board for labeling mildly sensual animation as having "high impact."